- Education and Science

 There are many places where a child can learn social skills.

-Just as all humans start learning about their world the moment they arrive on this planet and in this world, so all situations bring experience that teaches us in some respect, how to relate to other people.
+Just as all humans start learning about their world the moment they arrive on this planet and in this world, so all situations bring experience that teach us in some respect, how to relate to other people.

 There are many opportunities for children to learn how to interact with other children, how to get along with other children, and how to work with other children, as well as people of all ages.